openstack/charm-guide/doc/source/admin/networking/ovn/sriov.rst

 .. caution::

-   Enabling SR-IOV will necessiate the reboot of the associated physical host.
+   Enabling SR-IOV will necessitate the reboot of the associated physical host.

 Requirements
 ------------